jeremyjyang/BioClients/README.md

 of conceptual and technological progress is reflected.
 XML and JSON can represent arbitrarily complex data objects, comprised of nested lists, dictionaries, and trees of primary types.
-CSV/TSV represents tables of rows and columns, the relational db view, flattened as needed for many applications (e.g. ML) but related by common keys.
-Transforming REST JSON results to CSV/TSV, as these clients generally do, projects data structures to tables useful for many applications.
+CSV/TSV represents tables of rows and columns, related by common keys, reflecting the development of SQL and relational databases.
+Transforming JSON to CSV/TSV, as these clients generally do, projects data objects to tables useful for many applications (e.g. machine learning).